 All invitations are sent on the same date and the estimated timing of this is published in the recruitment timeline so it is recommended to be aware of when this is so you can prepared to book your slot.

-Additionally, you will need to bring some documentation relating to your identification and eligibility to work in the UK.
+Additionally, you will need to bring some documentation relating to your identification and immigration information.

 In the event that any additional documentation is required, you will be made aware of this in advance of the interview.

 There are very specific requirements for the documentation to bring and how it should be presented; please see the interview preparation page of this website for more details.